Valle D’Aosta – Territory

 ORANGE FLAGS IN VALLE D’AOSTA:

-Tourism-environmental quality mark awarded by the Italian Touring Club to small towns in the Italian inland (maximum 15,000 inhabitants) which stand out for their quality hospitality.
+Orange flag is a tourism-environmental quality mark awarded by the Italian Touring Club to small towns in the Italian inland (maximum 15,000 inhabitants) which stand out for their quality hospitality.
 The Orange Flag has been awarded to over 200 Italian municipalities.

 In the Province of Aosta: